Teodoro (Teo) Fields Collin

 (teoc at mit dot edu; teoc at csail dot mit dot edu; twitter; github; Room 32-G788)

-I am a PhD student affiliated with with the COMMIT group at MIT CSAIL where I am advised by Prof. Saman Amarasinghe.
-My broader research interets are at the intersection of compilers, programming languages, scientific computing, computer algebra, and numerical analysis.
+I am a PhD student affiliated with the COMMIT group at MIT CSAIL where I am advised by Prof. Saman Amarasinghe.
+My broader research interests are at the intersection of compilers, programming languages, scientific computing, computer algebra, and numerical analysis.
 In particular, I am interested in building domain specific languages that allow scientists to write efficient simulations without too much effort.
+I want to improve science per op.
 I prefer my domains and scientists to use a lot of mathematics; for example, finite element methods are particularly close to my heart.
-Right now, I am particularly intereted in languages for high level linear algebra across many domains.
+Right now, I am particularly interested in languages for high level linear and relational algebra across many domains.

-I recieved my undergraduate degree in applied mathematics from the University of Chicago where I worked on a DSL for the visualiation of finite element solutions.
+I recieved my undergraduate degree in applied mathematics from the University of Chicago where I worked on a DSL for the visualization of finite element solutions.
 I was advised by Gordon Kindlmann, L. Ridgway Scott, Charisee Chiw, and John Reppy.
-I worked on the Diderot Language and contributed to the Firedrake Project.
+I worked on the Diderot Language.
 I was part of the VIS-PL Lab.

 Peer Reviewed Publications